China Bans Ivory Trade: Great News For African Elephants

 According to the New York Times, pressure on the Chinese government over the ivory trade has come not only from wildlife organizations.
 Yao Ming, a Chinese basketball star who plays for the Houston Rockets, has made wildlife conservation his main cause and has publicly denounced the Chinese ivory trade.
 Ming has appeared on billboards in Chinese cities standing amidst large piles of elephant tusks and was featured in a 2014 documentary on the ivory trade called The End of the Wild.

 Under the ban, people in China who already have products made from ivory will still be allowed keep them and give them as gifts.
 According to the New York Times, owners will also be allowed sell ivory items they already own at supervised auctions with official approval.
 Beyond that, there will be strict penalties for Chinese citizens engaging in illegal black market ivory trading.
-The Chinese ministry of culture plans to help workers in the industry, include master ivory carvers, find related jobs.
+The Chinese ministry of culture plans to help workers in the industry, including master ivory carvers, find related jobs.

 The move by China to ban its ivory trade comes at least partly as a result of negotiations with the United States.
 At a meeting in 2015 between Barack Obama and Chinese president, Xi Jinping, the two countries agreed to strive for nearly complete bans on ivory import and export, according to the New York Times.